iaanimashaun/iaanimashaun/README.md

 <pre>
 💻 I am a self-taught Programmer
 📚 I have a Medical Degree and a Masters in AI
-📝 Highly motivated, Problem Solver and a Self Starter 🔭 Working on Deep Learning & Computer Vision Projects 🌱 Implementing and managing DevOps practices and methodologies across various projects 🌟 Main language: Python
+📝 Highly Motivated, Problem Solver and a Self Starter 🔭 Working on Deep Learning & Computer Vision Projects 🌱 Implementing and managing DevOps practices and methodologies across various projects 🌟 Main language: Python